Brookdale Senior Living Inc. (BKD) Shares Soar Above 1-Year High

 Sponsored

-The average price predicted by analysts for BKD is $4.55, which is $0.25 above the current price.
-The public float for BKD is 181.90M and currently, short sellers hold a 6.70% ratio of that float.
-The average trading volume of BKD on April 17, 2023 was 2.58M shares.
+The average price predicted for Brookdale Senior Living Inc. (BKD) by analysts is $4.55, which is $0.27 above the current market price.
+The public float for BKD is 181.90M, and at present, short sellers hold a 6.70% of that float.
+On April 20, 2023, the average trading volume of BKD was 2.60M shares.

 BKD’s Market Performance

-The stock of Brookdale Senior Living Inc. (BKD) has seen a 44.46% increase in the past week, with a 53.75% rise in the past month, and a 57.69% gain in the past quarter.
-The volatility ratio for the week is 10.08%, and the volatility levels for the past 30 days are at 6.80% for BKD.
-The simple moving average for the last 20 days is 43.86% for BKD stock, with a simple moving average of 13.72% for the last 200 days.
+The stock of Brookdale Senior Living Inc. (BKD) has seen a 2.99% increase in the past week, with a 68.01% rise in the past month, and a 77.03% gain in the past quarter.
+The volatility ratio for the week is 5.32%, and the volatility levels for the past 30 days are at 6.56% for BKD.
+The simple moving average for the past 20 days is 31.96% for BKD’s stock, with a 13.36% simple moving average for the past 200 days.

 Analysts’ Opinion of BKD